oracle/fastr/documentation/graphics.md

 # Introduction

 There are two main built-in R packages that provide basic graphical output
-support: *graphics* and *lattice*.
+support: *graphics* and *grid*.
 They both use some parts of even lower level *grDevices* package, which allows users to change the "device" to which the graphical output will be drawn.
 The probably most popular graphical packages *lattice* and *ggplot2* are build on top of the *grid* package.